tadeaustria/satisfactory-calculator/README.md

 * Multiple products are not yet supported
 * Only one receipt per product can be selected, no mixture is possible
-* Fluids transport is using belts instead of pipes

 ## Acknowledgment